Read: How to Use an Anal Dilator

 When should you think about "upgrading" past your anal training kit?
 The honest answer is: "whenever you want."

-Has your anal play piqued your interest in another toy?
+Has your anal play piqued your interest in another body safe sex toy?
 Have your experimentations led you to think that another toy might hit your pleasure points better?
 Do you just want to upgrade to a different type of materials or color scheme?

 Whatever the reason, you can really stop using your anal training kit whenever you want.
 Who cares if you're half-way through the middle size and can't take the large one yet?
 As long as you find a toy that's smaller than the large size, you'll be fine.

-We have a lot of guides here on Kinkly to help you select a great anal toy for your toy box once you've settled on adding to your collection.
+We have a lot of guides here on Kinkly to help you select a great anal toy for your toy box once you've settled on adding something to your collection:

 Just remember that you own the anal training kit in case you ever want to stretch yourself for larger toys in the future.
 That way you don't accidentally buy another one!